FeralFlows/wild-etal_2021_earthsfuture/README.md

 <!-------------------------->
 <!-------------------------->

+This section provides details regarding the models we ran as part of this study.
+Some aspects of this study required that we use the outputs of modeling runs performed by others, such as GCM runs and crop model runs.
+Details regarding this other modeling are provided in the Input Data section.
 Please note that the models used in this research are the versions labeled in [Table 1](#table1).

 <a name="table1"></a>
 **Table 1:** Model repository and DOI links.